freezer278/laravel_admin_panel/Readme.md

 # Laravel Admin Panel Generator
 This package is made for speeding up development of admin panel for your Laravel project.
+It helps you to handle common tasks in admin panel development for your project.

+![preview][preview]

+## Features
+1. Quick CRUD Generation
+1. Working with different field types
+1. Handling relationships
+1. Search
+1. Export Data to xls, csv file
+1. Using default Order By and Where conditions
+1. Ability to add additional buttons to each list item
+1. Files uploading to Model column
+1. Files uploading using spatie/laravel-medialibrary package

 ## 1. Installation
 1. `composer require vmorozov/laravel_admin_generator`
-1. `php artisan vendor:publish` to publish all needed files for admin panel.
+1. `php artisan vendor:publish` and select `Vmorozov\LaravelAdminGenerator\AdminGeneratorServiceProvider` to publish all needed files for admin panel.

+## 2. Setup
-## 2. Create Controller
+### 1. Create Controller
 ```php
 <?php